 The Competition Law applies both to undertakings and associations of undertakings.
 An undertaking is defined as a single integrated economic unit capable of acting independently in the market to produce, market or sell goods and services.
-The Competition Law therefore applies to individuals and corporations alike if they act as an undertaking.
+Therefore, the Competition Law applies to individuals and corporations alike if they act as an undertaking.

 Unlike the TFEU, the Competition Law does not refer to 'appreciable effect' or 'substantial part of a market', and thereby excludes any de minimis exception.
-The enforcement trends and proposed changes to the legislation are, however, increasingly focusing on de minimis defences and exceptions.
+However, the enforcement trends and proposed changes to the legislation are increasingly focusing on de minimis defences and exceptions.

 There are no industry-specific offences or defences.
 The Competition Law applies to all industries, without exception.
 To the extent that they act as an undertaking within the meaning of the Competition Law, state-owned entities also fall within the scope of Article 4.
+Nevertheless, there are sector-specific antitrust exemptions.
+The prohibition on restrictive agreements and practices does not apply to agreements that benefit from a block exemption or an individual exemption (or both) issued by the Board.